nathaliehsieh/scDrug2/README.md

 - **Drug Response Prediction** estimated the half maximal inhibitory concentration (IC50) of cell clusters, and reported the cell death percentages as drug kill efficacy.

-- **Treatment Selection** lists treatment combinations of given cell clusters.
+- **Treatment Selection** listed treatment combinations of given cell clusters.

 ## Download and Installation